|Pistol||Pistol m/40 “Lahti”||Manufacturer||Husqvarna Vapenfabriks|

 Standard accessories include a leather holster with flap which seats two spare magazines, a cleaning rod, and a tool to assist reloading.
 Because of concerns over proper feeding of rounds through such a steep magazine well, the Lahti pistol has an extremely strong magazine spring.
 Hand loading is a tremendous effort and so the tool was made and included.
 You simply slip the tool over the magazine and use it to depress the magazine spring before inserting the ammunition.

 Lahti pistols are not entirely common and carry a good value for collectors.
-We would certainly recommend acquiring such a piece if given the opportunity as they are an incredible specialized cold weather pistol with a good history to tell.
+We would certainly recommend acquiring such a piece if given the opportunity as they are an incredible cold weather pistol with a good history to tell.
 Be wary however and make sure you look the gun over well before purchasing.
 Go ahead and memorize the simple field stripping instructions and ask any seller to let you inspect the inside of the frame and mantle for cracking.
-As always a visit to the gunsmith is recommended when shooting these old firearms but more so with the Lahti given its history of failing components.
+This is common because of a high powered Swedish SMG cartridge in 9x19mm finding its way into many pistols due to carelessness at the range.
+As always a visit to the gunsmith is recommended when shooting these old firearms but more so with the Lahti given its history of accidental abuse on its components.